 Let us compare the two different gospels and decide which is in accordance with the New Testament.
 One is the Gospel of Heaven.
 The other is the Gospel of the Kingdom of God, which includes bodily immortality.

-The first goal we will list is that of creating members of the Bride of the Lamb.
-Which of the two gospels, the Gospel of Heaven or the Gospel of the Kingdom of God, which includes bodily immortality, be most likely to create members of the Bride of the Lamb, do you think?
+- Create members of the Bride of the Lamb.
+Which of the two gospels, the Gospel of Heaven or the Gospel of the Kingdom of God, which includes bodily immortality, is most likely to create members of the Bride of the Lamb, do you think?
 (Revelation 21:9)

-An eighteenth goal is to bring the saints to maturity in Christ such that they become the revelation of HimselfGod in Christ in the saints.
+- Bring the saints to maturity in Christ such that they become the revelation of Himself—God in Christ in the saints.
 (Revelation 3:12)

 Having set forth God’s goals and needs, so we can determine whether the Gospel of Heaven, or the Gospel of the Kingdom, including bodily immortality, is most likely to enable us to satisfy these goals and needs, we now will examine the two gospels to determine what our conclusion might be.